-Firstly, by keeping an eye on the source of your traffic through Google Analytics and watching for suspicious activity you can nip some invalid activity in the bud.
-You can also break down your traffic by different ad sources to monitor how effective your campaign is, which obviously helps you to plan your Adwords budget in future.
+Firstly, by monitoring the source of your traffic through Google Analytics and watching for suspicious activity, you can nip some invalid activity in the bud.
+You can also break down your traffic by different ad sources to monitor how effective your campaign is, which obviously helps you plan your Adwords budget in the future.

 And finally, monitoring your ad budget and keywords can help you to minimise the impact of invalid activity.

-Keep an eye on keywords that receive a high click through but have a low conversion rate.
-In fact, the majority of accounts have a low conversion rate, often around 1%, although a healthy conversion rate is anything between 2.5%-10% (and upwards of course).
-But play with your keywords, keep an eye on competitors, adjust your budget and monitor the results to minimise your exposure to poor quality traffic.
+Keep an eye on keywords that receive a high click-through but have a low conversion rate.
+In fact, the majority of accounts have a low conversion rate, often around 1%, although a healthy conversion rate is anything between 2.5%-10% (and upwards, of course).
+But play with your keywords, watch competitors, adjust your budget, and monitor the results to minimise your exposure to poor-quality traffic.

 The Difference Between Invalid Clicks and Click Fraud

-They might sound like the same thing, but in fact they’re very different.
-Although the results may be similar, with the use of manual or automated processes bumping up the amount of link clicks, they are often performed for different reasons.
+They might sound like the same thing, but in fact, they’re very different.
+Although the results may be similar, with the use of manual or automated processes bumping up the number of link clicks, they are often performed for different reasons.

-Click fraud however implies that the clicks are purposely malicious with the intent to defraud either the site owner, or the search engines.
-Those click farms that we mentioned would definitely come under click fraud, as would your angry ex wife constantly clicking on your sponsored post.
+Click fraud, however, implies that the clicks are purposely malicious with the intent to defraud either the site owner or the search engines.
+Those click farms we mentioned would definitely come under click fraud, as would your angry ex-wife constantly clicking on your sponsored post.